mamure/BAproj/README.md

 The simulator measures and compares:
 - **Error Rate** - Percentage of packets that failed to reach destination
 - **Throughput** - Network throughput in Kbps
-- **End-to-End Delay** - Average time for packets to reach destination
+- **End-to-End Transmission Time** - Average time for packets to reach destination

 ## Installation